 - The CMU/WSP online application form.

 - Your current résumé, reviewed by the Career and Professional Development Center.
 Please schedule a meeting well in advance of the application deadline, as you may not be able to schedule a meeting with short notice at this point of the semester.
 Please use the following worksheet and checklist to develop your CMU/WSP résumé.
-The CPDC career consultant should provide feedback to you and confirm his/her review of your résumé through the CMU/WSP Résumé Review Form.
+The CPDC career consultant should provide feedback to you.
 Your résumé will be uploaded into the CMU/WSP online application form.

 - Meet with your primary academic advisor to discuss your curricular plans.
 Your advisor must complete the CMU/WSP Advisor Approval Form.